dtzxporter/DTZxPorterLanding/_tools/laura.md

 > **NOTICE:** Patches are automatically loaded for you.

 ## 📌 Versioning:
+- 3.24 - Update program library to fix a TGA export bug.
 - 3.23 - Support for audio preview for Evil Within 1.
 Update program library for bug fixes and improvements.
 - 3.22 - Initial support for Evil Within 2 worlds.
 - 3.21 - Initial support for Evil Within 1 worlds.